mbae059/thread_chatting_program/README.md

 # thread_chatting_program
 Chatting Program that uses pthread, shared memory.
-Can hold up to 3 users.
+Can hold up to 3 writers.
+Number of readers are irrelevant

 Download all the files.